-Leon Rice is entering his fourth season as the head coach of the Boise State University men's basketball team after being named the seventh head coach in school history, March 26, 2010.
+Leon Rice is entering his fifth season as head coach of the Boise State University men's basketball team after being named the seventh head coach in school history, March 26, 2010.

-Boise State made the NCAA Tournament in 2012-13, his third season guiding the program and the first at-large selection in school history.
+Boise State made the NCAA Tournament in 2012-13, his third season guiding the program.
+It was the sixth tournament appearance in school history and the program's first at-large selection.

-The Broncos are 56-41 (.577) under Rice, the best record for a head coach through his first three seasons in school history.
-Included were 20-win campaigns in 2010-11 and 2012-13, the only head coach to win at least 20 games in two of his first three years guiding the program since Boise State joined Division I in 1970-71.
+The Broncos are 77-54 (.588) under Rice, the best record for a head coach through his first four seasons in school history.
+Included were 20-win campaigns in 2010-11, 2012-13 and 2013-14, the only head coach to win at least 20 games in three of his first four years guiding the program since Boise State joined Division I in 1970-71.

-Rice, the fastest head coach in school history to reach 50 wins, led Boise State to 21 regular-season victories last season, tied for the fourth-most in school history.
+2012-13 was arguably the best season in school history.
+The NCAA Tournament at-large selection was a product of 21 impressive wins.
 Included were a school-record 12 nonconference wins.
 The Broncos also posted two wins over ranked opponents on the road in 2012-13, more than Boise State had combined to win in school history prior to last season (one).

 Boise State finished tied for fourth in the Mountain West - the top-rated conference in the country per the RPI.
 The Broncos had been predicted to finish eighth in the MW Preseason Media Poll, the third time in as many seasons under Rice that the team outperformed its predicted finish.

 Boise State went 14-1 on its home floor in 2012-13, the only loss coming in overtime to league-champion New Mexico.
-It marked the best home record since the 1997-98 team went 13-0, the third-best regular-season winning percentage in school history (.933) and tied for the second-most wins at Taco Bell Arena all-time.
+It marked the best home record since the 1997-98 team went 13-0 and tied for the second-most wins at Taco Bell Arena all-time.